My Best Eats of 2017

 Simplicity goes a long way.
 Arni’s Restaurant has created a signature salad (Junior Salad) with tiny diced ham, turkey, and cheese over iceberg lettuce with green onions, croutons, and radish slices.
 Pair your salad with a choice of many homemade dressings.
-I chose Celery Seed, which had a nice tangy taste.
+I chose Celery Seed, which had a sweet, tangy taste.
 It was the first time I’ve ever heard of this dressing.
 I could eat this salad every day of my life!
 It was that good.
-Come to Arni’s Restaurant for their famous cracker thin pizza, but don’t skip the salad.
+Come to Arni’s Restaurant for their famous cracker-thin pizza, but don’t skip the salad.

 #5 Diamond Shoals Restaurant (Hatteras, NC)

-Tuna Salad has been my go-to food item this year and Diamond Shoal’s Spicy Tuna Salad Wrap was easily the best I’ve ever had.
+Tuna Salad has been my go-to food item this year, and Diamond Shoal’s Spicy Tuna Salad Wrap was easily the best I’ve ever had.
 My waitress warned me that it was spicy, which made it all the more desirable to me.
 Freaking nom!
 The peel-and-eat shrimp and Lobster Bisque are perfection.
-Diamond Shoals, a local, casual eatery, is definitely worth seeking out.
+Diamond Shoals, a local, casual eatery, is worth seeking out.

 #6 Blue Gill Quality Foods (Gainesville, FL)

-During Blue Gill Quality Food’s popular Sunday brunch, I chose the Blue Gill Breakfast.
+During Blue Gill Quality Food’s famous Sunday brunch, I chose the Blue Gill Breakfast.
 My poached eggs were cooked to perfection; the ham was tender and flavorful, the biscuit and gravy were spot on, but the hot-bacon Potato Salad blew me away.
 Oniony, sweet, tangy, and al dente potatoes broke the mold for all other potato salads.
 This side dish is worth me driving across the state of Florida for!